UTM192H5 Thinking Badly: Misinformation in the Information Age (SCI, HUM)

 Special Topics at the Intersection of Science and Humanities

-The 0.5 credit from this course can be used toward either your Science (SCI) or Humanities (HUM) distribution requirement.
-Offered in the Winter 2022 term (January-April).
+This 0.5 credit course can be used to satisfy either your Science (SCI) or Humanities (HUM) distribution requirement.
+This course is offered in the Winter 2024 term (January-April).

 This course offers students the chance to:

 - Develop their own research projects and propose their own (research-supported) solutions to pressing scientific issues.

 - Examine how information is gathered and delivered.